My Quiet Kitchen

 Storage

-Once muffins are cool, transfer to an airtight container.
-Store at room temperature for up to 3 days or refrigerated for 5 or 6 days.
+Once muffins are completely cool, transfer to an airtight container.
+Store at room temperature for up to 3 days or refrigerated for up to 5 days.
 They can also be frozen.
 Thaw overnight in the refrigerator.

 Estimated Nutrition (per serving)